x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/export-mailbox-audit-logs.md

 1. Run the following command to verify that audit logging is configured for mailboxes.

   ```
-  Get-Mailbox | FL Name,AuditEnabled
+  Get-Mailbox | Format-List Name,AuditEnabled
   ```

     A value of `True` for the  _AuditEnabled_ property verifies that audit logging is enabled.

 2. Run the following command to verify that XML attachments are allowed in Outlook Web App.